sascha-kirch/sascha-kirch.github.io/docs/_includes/about_private.md

 I tried many sports ranging from soccer over bouldern to thai-boxing.
 But two sports have been around with me for years: basketball and hitting the gym.
 I always loved basketball because of the high dynamic games and the team spirit.
 However, I stopped playing basketball because the fixed schedule of a team didn't match the schedule of my studies.
 I was looking for more flexibility and that's what the gym offered me.

-Probably, the highest adrenalin bursts I've experienced, were a parachute jump where I had to land by my own or the day I went bungy jumping.
+Probably, the highest adrenalin bursts I've experienced were a parachute jump where I had to land by my own and the day I went bungy jumping.
 If you haven’t done it yet, you should absolutely try it!

 I am lucky I had the chance to travel quite some countries before the pandemic hit us.
 Without any doubt, my favorite trip was to Argentina.
-The variety of these beautiful landscapes, the colorfulness of Buenos Aires the mind-blowing masses of water in Iguazú or the impressive vastness of Patagonia stick in my mind like photographs.
+The variety of the beautiful landscapes, the colorfulness of Buenos Aires, the mind-blowing masses of water in Iguazú or the impressive vastness of Patagonia stick in my mind like photographs.